This webpage contains affiliate links. See more details here.

 You can bring a small dog with you (with a certificate of registration with the canine registry) at no extra cost on Leonardo Express, or bring a cat or other small pets inside an appropriate carrier.

-We always easily reach the Leonardo Express train platform when we land at Fiumicino Airport, whether at Terminal 3 or Terminal 1.
+We always easily reach the Leonardo Express train platform when we land at Rome Fiumicino Airport (FCO), whether at Terminal 3 or Terminal 1.

 If we land at Terminal 3, after picking up our luggage and passing through Customs, we follow the yellow sign that says "Train."
 Once we reach the escalators (on the left side), we walk for about 4-5 minutes until we reach the platform.